jahidneub/AI-Course/README.md

+Skip to content
+Navigation Menu
+fahimahaque01
+Ai-Course

+Code
+Issues
+Pull requests
+Actions
+Projects
+Security
+ 0 stars
+ 0 forks
+ 0 watching
+ 1 Branch
+ 0 Tags
+ Activity
+Public repository
+fahimahaque01/Ai-Course
+Name
+FahiTalkder
+FahiTalkder
+Remove AI game implementations for CatchNumber, Chess, and TicTacToe,… e45ac6b
+ ·
+3 months ago
+AI Games
+Remove AI game implementations for CatchNumber, Chess, and TicTacToe,… 3 months ago
+AI Tools Exploration
+Remove AI game implementations for CatchNumber, Chess, and TicTacToe,… 3 months ago
+Algorithm Implementation
+Refactor comments in AlphaBheta.py for clarity and consistency, remov… 3 months ago AIProjectSubmissionGuidelines_Razorshi.pdf first commit
+3 months ago
+readme.md
+Update
+3 months ago
+Repository files navigation
+README
-📘 Course/Project Report: Artificial IntelligenceThis course teaches Artificial
+📘 Course/Project Report: Artificial Intelligence

-i. 🎯 Purpose of this Course:
+i. 🎯 Purpose of this Course
 This course was designed to provide a deep understanding of Artificial Intelligence search algorithms and decision-making techniques.
-It focused on building theoretical knowledge and practical skills through structured lessons and projects.
+It focused on building theoretical knowledge and practical skills through structured lessons and projects

-ii. 📚 What I Learned from this Course:
+ii. 📚 What I Learned from this Course

-Learned how to implement various AI search algorithms.
-Understood key concepts like A*, AO*, minimax, alpha-beta pruning.
-Built mini-projects using search strategies.
+Learned how to implement various AI search algorithms Understood key concepts like A*, AO*, minimax, alpha-beta pruning Built mini-projects using search strategies
-Developed practical coding and problem-solving skills.

-iii. ⏱️ Duration of this Course
+Developed practical coding and problem-solving skills iii. ⏱️ Duration of this Course
 Total Duration: 6 Months
 iv. 👨‍🏫 Supervisor / Course Conducted By
 This course was conducted by [Razorshi Prozzwal Talukder] under the supervision of [North east university Bangladesh].

-v. ⚙️ How the Algorithm Works:
+v. ⚙️ How the Algorithm Works
 Each algorithm solves search or game problems in a unique way:

 A*: Uses cost + heuristic to find shortest path.